UC Davis Medical School Admissions: Insider Tips to Get Accepted

 Interviews at UC Davis Medical School are multiple mini interviews (MMIs).

 Want to learn more about how to prepare for the Multiple Mini Interview (MMI)?
-Get tips and tricks to ace multiple mini interviews.
+Get tips and tricks to ace multiple mini interviews by reading our blogs and doing a mock interview with us.
+We can help you incorporate your stories and application throughout your MMI answers.

 Read our 2 popular MMI blogs here: